Obligation for Payment

 Dropped Classes by Degree and Non-degree Students

-Full tuition refunds for dropped classes are given only during the add/drop period in the first two weeks of each semester, or during the stated add/drop period for courses that occur outside of the regular semester schedule.
+Full tuition refunds for dropped classes are given only during the add/drop period in the first two weeks of the fall and spring semester, or during the stated add/drop period for courses that occur outside of the regular semester schedule.
 (View the academic calendar.)
 The add/drop date for intensive courses is the first day of class.

 Complete Withdrawals by Degree and Non-degree Students